ShonaOB/AbhaBhanStudios/README.md

     <li>I would also like to thank a colleague from CodeInstitute who sent me to <a href="https://flexboxfroggy.com/"> this fun and valuable Flexbox game</a></li>
     <li>Slack has been very helpful throughout this process, and I recently found another README template with more information on UX, which I have encorporated below.
 This is a Code Institute Template.</li>
     <li>I also would like to thank my wonderful CI Slack Community for their assistance, support and advice throughout the project, as well as the original CI Course Material, which was invaluable to revisit throughout as I resolved the bugs.</li>
+    <li>The introductory video was created by me using Adobe Creative Cloud using <a href="https://www.adobe.com/express/feature/video/images-to-video">this link</a></li>
 </ul>
 <hr>
 <h2>User Experience (UX)</h2>